spacemeshos/protocol/p2p/01-overview.md

 ### Protocols, multiplex, and gossip

-Spacemesh [multiplexes](https://en.wikipedia.org/wiki/Multiplexing) messages from many sub-protocols (`gossip`, `discovery`, `hare`, `sync`) over each peer connection.
-The P2P stack is agnostic to the format and contents of messages belonging to individual sub-protocols.
+Spacemesh [multiplexes](https://en.wikipedia.org/wiki/Multiplexing) messages from many subprotocols (`gossip`, `discovery`, `hare`, `sync`) over each peer connection.
+The P2P stack is agnostic to the format and contents of messages belonging to individual subprotocols.

 #### Discovery